paladin952/PrologAndLispHomework/README.md

 # PrologAndLispHomework
-Just some prolog and lisp homework from faculty
+Just some prolog and lisp problems